moonfraction/KTP/documentation.md

   - Launches three protocol threads
   - Waits for termination signal
   - Ensures clean shutdown of all resources

+### 7.2 THREADs FUNCTIONS
+#### R_thread (Receiver Thread)

+##### Initialization
+- Sets up file descriptor sets and statistics counters.
+- Initializes a notification array per socket.

+##### Main Loop
+- Calls a helper to process any pending bind requests.
+- Prepares a descriptor set by checking for active, bound sockets.
+- Uses `select()` with a timeout to wait for incoming data on any socket.

+##### Processing Received Packets
+- For each socket with data:
+  - Locks the socket and calls a function to read the packet.
+  - Depending on the packet type:
+    - **DATA packets**: Stored in the receive buffer (with duplicate and window checks).
+    - **ACK packets**: Used to update the send window.
+  - Sends any pending ACKs or buffer state notifications if needed.

+##### Termination
+- When signaled to stop:
+  - Prints final traffic statistics.
+  - Exits.

+#### S_thread (Sender Thread)

+##### Initialization
+- Sets up counters to track packets sent, retransmissions, and flow control events.

+##### Main Loop
+- Iterates over every socket:
+  - Tries to lock the socket; if unavailable, it skips.
+  - Checks if the socket is allocated and bound.
+  - Gets the current timestamp for timeout checks.

+##### Reliability and Flow Control
+- For each socket:
+  - Checks for packets in the send window that have timed out.
+    - If timed out: retransmits all unacknowledged packets (Go-back-N style).
+  - Verifies if the window is full and notes flow control restrictions.

+##### Packet Transmission
+- Sends new packets from the send buffer (if allowed by the send window):
+  - Prepares message packets with appropriate headers (sequence number, ACK, receiver window).
+  - Updates window tracking: base, next sequence number, and count of unacknowledged packets.

+##### Adaptive Sleeping
+- Adjusts sleep duration based on socket activity to balance throughput.

+##### Termination
+- When signaled:
+  - Prints final transmission statistics.
+  - Exits.

+#### G_thread (Garbage Collector Thread)

+##### Initialization
+- Sets scan parameters:
+  - Base interval
+  - Jitter
+  - Max sockets to reclaim per cycle

+##### Main Loop
+- Periodically scans the list of sockets:
+  - Iterates (in reverse) over the sockets.
+  - Attempts to lock each socket.
+  - Identifies orphaned sockets (whose owning process is no longer active).

+##### Reclaiming Orphaned Sockets
+- For each orphaned/abandoned socket:
+  - Resets allocation state and network buffers.
+  - Resets protocol state (send/receive window pointers, etc.).
+  - Logs the reclamation event.
+- Limits the number of sockets reclaimed per scan cycle to prevent overload.

+##### Adaptive Sleep
+- Adjusts the sleep interval between scans with jitter.
+- Shortens the interval if sockets were reclaimed during the scan.

+##### Termination
+- On termination signal:
+  - Logs a summary of the number of scans and reclaimed sockets.
+  - Exits.

+> These threads work in tandem to ensure robust and efficient socket management:
+> - **R_thread**: Reliably receives and processes incoming packets.
+> - **S_thread**: Manages the sending, retransmission, and flow control of outgoing data.
+> - **G_thread**: Monitors and cleans up orphaned sockets, ensuring efficient resource utilization.

+---

 ## 8. PROTOCOL OPERATION DETAILS